geo-python/site/source/lessons/L2/intro-to-GitHub.rst

 Basic vocabulary
 ----------------

-Few basic terms that are used often when using git and GitHub (not exhaustive).
+Here are a few basic terms that are used often when using git and GitHub (not exhaustive).

 -  **Repository** = a location where all the files for a particular project are stored, usually abbreviated to “repo.”
 Each project will